 Key insight: Complex patterns take longer to form (3-3.5 months) but show similar reliability to standard patterns.

-Head and shoulders on IRYS/USDT (5m, Bybit) detected by Chartscout - bearish reversal pattern signaling trend change
+Head and shoulders on IRYS/USDT (5m, Bybit) - ChartScout backtest engine detection, bearish reversal pattern signaling trend change

 While the research cited above covers traditional markets, cryptocurrency markets exhibit unique characteristics that affect pattern performance: